jjvanzon/Circular-Language-Spec/3. Constructs Drafts/3. Operating System/3. Security & Safety/1. Access Control/Access Control Ideas.md

 - Friend
 - Public

-The procedures that can be access controled are:
+The procedures that can be access controlled are:

 - __JAttribute.WriteAccess__ :
-    - Sets the attribute’s Propety Set procedure acces modifier
+    - Sets the attribute’s Property Set procedure acces modifier
 - __JAttribute.ChangeByUser__ :
     - Controls if the user can change the attribute
 - __When1.ReadAccess__ :